Lifecycle Management Integration Guide

 Enrollment is the process of proofing a user’s identity and provisioning a Digital Credential into a digital wallet.

-A user can enroll a Digital Credential by downloading and installing the IDEMIA ID Wallet App.
+A user can enroll a Digital Credential by downloading and installing the IDEMIA iD Wallet App.

 The user then follows the required steps to enroll the credential in the wallet.
 Enrollment can start in one of two ways: